Is Ikea doing enough to make sure its furniture stops killing kids?

 In the wake of the recall and deaths, Ikea has issued new safety protocols, including a Safer Homes app, which offers “room-by-room” safety tips based on a child’s age; in-store safety workshops; and mandatory Safer Homes training for employees.
 All of this is part of Ikea’s effort to “take strong measures to communicate the chest of drawers recall and to educate consumers on the dangers of furniture tip overs and how to prevent them,” an Ikea spokesperson said in a statement to Fast Company.

 But is the company really doing enough?
 Last summer, Ikea announced a new series of dressers with “increased stability features,” Glesvär, for a limited time.
 There are three different designs in the Glesvär line; one dresser has an interlocking system to prevent multiple drawers from opening at the same time until the dresser is secured to a wall; one prevents any drawers from opening until the dresser is secured to a wall; the final design has only two front legs, and so must be wall-secure to even be functional.
-While the announcement indicated that the line would be available in stores starting December 2019, a quick search on IKEA.com for the product line produced zero matching product results.
+While the announcement indicated that the line would be available in stores starting December 2019, a quick search on Ikea.com for the product line produced zero matching product results.
 (A spokesperson clarified that the designs would be delayed until spring.)

 “While no settlement can alter the tragic events that brought us here, for the sake of the family and all involved, we’re grateful that this litigation has reached a resolution,” the Ikea spokesperson continued.
 “We remain committed to working proactively and collaboratively to address this very important home safety issue.
 Again, we offer our deepest condolences.”

 Alan M. Feldman, a lawyer for the Dudeck family, could not be reached for comment by press time.
 Ikea has stated its commitment to “helping move the entire industry ahead when it comes to product safety,” but with so many recalled Malm dressers still on the market, consumers should remain skeptical.
 After all, much of the recall process—and even product safety standard adherence—is voluntary.
 Recalls are negotiated between the company that offers the hazardous product and the CPSC; if a company doesn’t comply, the CPSC has little legal recourse except to sue, which can take years.
 (In fact, Ikea initially did not plan to recall the product back in 2016.)
 And ASTM F2057-14, the standard often used to determine whether a freestanding dresser is safe and tests whether a dresser tips when a 50-pound weight is hung from a drawer, is set by ASTM International, not the government.
-And again, it’s voluntary—although avoiding customers’ death, and bad press, should be objectives of any company.
+Again, it’s voluntary—although avoiding customers’ death, and bad press, should be objectives of any company.